GreycLab/gmic-community/news/gmic325_en.md

 Here, this concludes our roundup of the _G’MIC_ project's latest developments and information.

-# 6. Conclusions & outlook
+# 6. Conclusions & Outlook

 After **15 years** of developing _G’MIC_ and **24 years** of developing [_CImg_](http://cimg.eu), the _C++_ library which serves as its foundation, we now have a free and open source digital image manipulation framework, which is mature and has proven its usefulness in solving various image processing problems.
 Downloads keep on rising since writing the first lines of code (in 2008), proving that it is a dynamic project which attracts a wide range of users.